 The expected CTR determines whether your keyword is likely to get a user to click your ads.
-AdWords essentially takes into account the past performance of keywords based on your ad’s position.
-Google provides an expected CTR for a keyword of your campaign based on the assumption that the search term will match that keyword exactly.
+Google Ads essentially takes into account the past performance of keywords based on your ad’s position.
+It then provides an expected CTR for a keyword of your campaign based on the assumption that the search term will match the specific keyword exactly.

-When a user has typed in the search query and the auction is taking place, Google AdWords calculates a more accurate expected clickthrough rate based on the search term, type of device and other auction factors.
+When a user has typed in the search query and the auction is taking place, Google Ads calculates an expected clickthrough rate based on the search term, type of device, and other auction factors.

-An average and above average status signify that there are no major problems with the keywords’ expected CTR when compared to all other keywords in the Google AdWords network.
+An average and above average status signifies there are no major problems with the keywords’ expected CTR when compared to all other keywords in the Google Ads network.

-A below average status, on the other hand, means that you might want to make changes to your ad copy so that it relates more closely to your top keywords.
+A below-average status means you might want to make changes to your ad copy so that it relates more closely to your top keywords.

-An important thing to remember about expected CTR is that it’s different than the clickthrough rate value that you see in your Google AdWords account.
+An important thing to remember about expected CTR is that it’s different than the clickthrough rate value, which is what you see in your analytics account.